kathrynlflemingc/WebGISDev/DevelopmentLog.md

 ##### Total Time:
 15 minutes
 ##### Outcomes:
-Created a development log in github and a corresponding spreadsheet for detailed time recording.,
+Created a development log in github and a corresponding spreadsheet for detailed time recording.
-##### Resources:
 ##### To Do:
-Need to continue to update development log throughout the rest of the course.,
+Need to continue to update development log throughout the rest of the course.
 ### --------------------------------------------------------------------------------------------------
 ##### Task:
 Sign into AWS